Answers and questions at a glance

 As a matter of principle, we do not pass on your data to third parties, except for projects that directly or indirectly benefit our users, such as those that improve the cycling infrastructure (e.g. passing on aggregated data to city authorities to help them identify areas that require development) or that improve the app routing (such as the BikeWave research project).
 In the event that information is passed onto a third party, any recorded data is always anonymised.
 Information is never passed onto third parties for marketing purposes.

 Your journeys are automatically uploaded when you arrive at one of your destinations or when you manually end the tracking.
-It is possible to change the settings so that any uploads will only take place if there is a Wi-Fi connection available (Settings – “Upload Policy”).

 If the upload does not happen straight away, the journey that has been saved is not lost.
 Another attempt to upload this information will be made the next time the app is opened.